 Survival rates for Ewing tumors by stage

+When discussing cancer survival statistics, doctors often use a number called the 5-year survival rate.
 The 5-year survival rate refers to the percentage of patients who live at least 5 years after their cancer is diagnosed.
 Of course, many people live much longer than 5 years (and many are cured).

 Other factors affecting prognosis

 Factors other than the stage of the cancer can also affect survival rates.
 Factors that have been linked with a better prognosis include:

 - Main tumor is on an arm or leg (as opposed to chest wall or pelvis)

 - Normal blood LDH level